OrchardCMS/OrchardCore/src/docs/reference/modules/Media.AmazonS3/README.md

 ## Templating Configuration

-Optionally you may use liquid templating to further configure Amazon Media Storage, perhaps creating a bucket per tenant, or a single bucket with a base path per tenant.
+Optionally you may use Liquid templating to further configure Amazon Media Storage, perhaps creating a bucket per tenant, or a single bucket with a base path per tenant.

-The `ShellSettings` property is made available to the liquid template.
+The `ShellSettings` property is made available to the Liquid template.
 The `BucketName` property and the `BasePath` property are the only templatable properties.

 !!! note
     When templating the `BucketName`  using  `{{ ShellSettings.Name }}`, the tenant's name will be automatically lowercased, however, you must also make sure the `BucketName` conforms to other Amazon S3 naming conventions as set out in Amazon's documentation.

-### Configuring a bucket per tenant.
+### Configuring a bucket per tenant

 ```json
 {